-Moving expenses, like boxes or storage units, can really add up!
+Moving expenses, like boxes or self storage units, can really add up!
 You have to pay for the moving services which could include a moving truck and labor costs, pizza for family members who come to help, equipment for special furniture, and you can never find free moving boxes.

 Wait, Moving boxes?!
 You should never have to pay for moving boxes again if you go to these 20 places to find free moving boxes near you!
 With this guide you can basically cross “get moving boxes” off your list because they will be so easy to find!

 You can find free moving boxes at Craigslist, Liquor Stores, Barnes & Noble, Starbucks, KSL, U-Haul Customer Connect, Office Depot, Walgreens, PetSmart, Walmart, Target, WinCo, Costco, OfferUp, LetGo, Facebook Community Groups, Freecycle, Dollar Store, Petco, and Rite Aid.
 You can get these free moving boxes by just asking an employee at the register or a warehouse worker if they have any available.